cucumber/docs/content/10-minute-tutorial.md

 ```

 # Examples
-If you prefer to get started with a working project, try the skeleton project [which is available from GitHub](https://github.com/cucumber/cucumber-java-skeleton).
+To get started with a working project, try the [skeleton project](https://github.com/cucumber/cucumber-java-skeleton) which is available from GitHub.

-For more examples of how to use Cucumber in different ways, have a look at the [examples on GitHub](https://github.com/cucumber/cucumber-jvm/tree/master/examples).
+For more examples of how to use Cucumber, have a look at the [examples on GitHub](https://github.com/cucumber/cucumber-jvm/tree/master/examples).
 {{% /block %}}

 {{% block "javascript" %}}